5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## PICK a CONFIG

 The EFI Folder contains 2 configs.
 The 1st utilizes a patched `DSDT` and works flawlessly.
 The 2nd config is DSDT-less, solely based on binary Renames and SSDT Hotpatches – just like it's suppossed to be done in OpenCore.
-It's not working perfectly (99 %) but overall, it runs smoother and snappier than the DSDT-based config and also performs better according to the test results in Geekbench.
+It's working perfectly (100 %) and runs smoother and snappier than the DSDT-based config and also performs better according to the test results in Geekbench.

 <details>
 <summary><strong>DSDT-less config (recommended)</strong></summary>